UPDATE: The 2021 General Assembly passed the Consideration of Climate and Labor Act. Read below to learn more about this important legislation.

 For example, In a December 2019 ruling, the DC PSC declined a request by Washington Gas Light (“WGL”) to extend a natural gas subsidy pilot, citing the new mandate requiring the Commission to consider the request “in light of its effects on global climate change and the District’s public climate commitments.”

-And, In September 2019, the DC PSC issued a public Notice of Inquiry to establish a carbon footprint assessment framework for considering the effects of a utility proposal on global climate change and emissions reductions.
+And, in September 2019, the DC PSC issued a public Notice of Inquiry to establish a carbon footprint assessment framework for considering the effects of a utility proposal on global climate change and emissions reductions.

-Final Steps: Passing the Climate and Labor Test
+Victory: Passing the Climate and Labor Test

 The Maryland General Assembly was on track to pass the previous version of the Climate & Labor Act in 2020 but the legislative session was cut short by COVID-19.
 The bill had already made it out of the Senate Finance Committee and was close to passing the House Economic Matters Committee.
 With 28 House cosponsors and 7 Senate cosponsors, this bill has demonstrated broad support and viability.